August 24, 2020 Captello

 +44 20 38074910

-Invested in Your Privacy: As users of Drata’s advanced compliance platform, we uphold stringent security measures in accordance with SOC2, ISO 27001, HIPAA, and GDPR.
+As users of Drata’s advanced compliance platform, we uphold stringent security measures and are SOC2 Type 2 and ISO 27001 certified, in addition to complying with HIPAA and GDPR.
 Your data’s safety is our foremost concern.

 VIEW OUR PRIVACY POLICY